FeehGb/JsonByPath/README.md

 >>> result : this value and this value

 #### Exemple 4
-- simple example to return one or other, return the first values valid
+- simple example to return one or other, return the first valid value
 ```python

 json = {